 31. Turn LEFT onto Crossway

 Boundary Marker Alert

-Look up when you get to the junction and you’ll see a Borough of Stoke Newington Boundary Marker.
-There’s another one just around the corner as you turn left at the next point.
+Look up when you get to the junction with Stoke Newington Road and you’ll see a Borough of Stoke Newington Boundary Marker.
+There’s another one just around the corner on Stoke Newington Road as you turn left at the next point.